Majority of the league going with just two quarterbacks

 Saints: Drew Brees, Chase Daniel.

-Buccaneers: James Winston, Ryan Fitzpatrick, *-Ryan Griffin.
+Buccaneers: Jameis Winston, Ryan Fitzpatrick, *-Ryan Griffin.

 Cardinals: Carson Palmer, Drew Stanton, Blaine Gabbert.